Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

     Assert.IsNotNull(session.Atr, "Session Atr should be not null.");
     ```

--   To open and close basic and logical channels:
+3. To open and close basic and logical channels, follow these steps:
-    1. A basic channel is defined in the ISO/IEC 7816-4 specification (the one that has number 0).
+    -   A basic channel is defined in the ISO/IEC 7816-4 specification (the one that has number 0).
 To open a logical channel with the SE, you must select the applet represented by the given application ID (AID).

         To open a logical channel, use the `OpenLogicalChannel()` method of the `Tizen.Network.Smartcard.SmartcardSession` class: